TomaszOlejniczak/ImageUploader/README.md

 * Node.js

 ## Tools
-The following tools were used
+The following tools were used:
 * NPM
 * Git